zeeshanali/Online-Help/docs/Manage_maintain_HA_lustre_fs_5_0.md

 ## <a id="5.11"></a>Reconfiguring Corosync and Pacemaker for a server

 Pacemaker and Corosync configuration is required for each server if you are creating or expanding a high-availability file system.
-Manager for Lustre\* software automatically configures Corosync and Pacemaker for each managed HA server that you add, so that manual configuration of Pacemaker and Corosync should not normally be required.
+Intel® Manager for Lustre* software automatically configures Corosync and Pacemaker for each managed HA server that you add, so that manual configuration of Pacemaker and Corosync should not normally be required.
 See [Add one or more HA servers](Creating_new_lustre_fs_3_0.md/#3.4).

 An administrator may need to reset or configure Pacemaker or Corosync when performing maintenance on a server, altering the server's configuration, or troubleshooting problems with those services.
 See [Pacemaker configuration](Graphical_User_Interface_9_0.md/#9.3.1.1b) and [Corosync configuration](Graphical_User_Interface_9_0.md/#9.3.1.1c) for more information.